Supporting women in prison education

 Women in prison often have lower levels of education with 71% of women entering prison having no qualifications.
 Supporting women into education and employment is vital to giving them the best chance once released and reducing reoffending rates.

 Many women in prison have had a negative relationship with education.
-Research suggests that 31% have been expelled or permanently excluded from school.
-Changing their perspective on education from a negative to a positive is vital to engaging learners in education.
+Research suggests that 31% have been expelled or permanently excluded from school and this can clearly affect their experience of prison learning as well.
+Changing their perspective on education from a negative to a positive is key to engaging learners in education.

-Providing learners with the support and resources necessary to be able to engage in prison services is important to equip learners with the necessary skills and opportunities upon release.
+Providing prison learners with the support and resources necessary to be able to engage in prison services is important to equip them with the necessary skills to have better opportunities upon release.

 Tailoring education programmes for women in prison

-There are various education programmes that we provide that are available to women in prison, including academic and vocational courses.
-Women who participate in educational programmes while in prison are more likely to find employment after release and less likely to reoffend.
+There are various education programmes that we provide to women in prison, including academic and vocational courses.

-The impact of education of women's re-entry success
+The impact of education on women's re-entry success

-A popular area amongst our female prisoners is the hair and beauty classes.
-Through vocational courses such as hair and beauty, learners are gaining industry specific qualifications that will allow them to support themselves and gain employment after release.
+A popular area amongst our female prisoners is the hair and beauty courses: through them learners are gaining industry specific qualifications to support themselves and gain employment after release.

-Women are given independence and confidence through gaining qualifications like this, meaning that not only are they able to find employment on release, but they won't have to re-enter the same cycles of abuse and domestic violence that the large majority of the female prison population have experienced.
+Qualifications like these give women independence and confidence not only helping them to find employment on release, avoiding them to re-enter the same cycles of abuse and domestic violence that most of the female prison population have experienced.

 'Good' Ofsted rating for HMP Askham Grange